Buying a short-term plan in Maine

 - Maine imposes several benefit mandates and a medical loss ratio rule for short-term plans.

-When the Trump administration issued new rules in 2018 to extend the allowable duration of short-term health insurance plans, the Maine Bureau of Insurance reminded consumers that the state had its own regulations pertaining to short-term plans: Although initial terms of up to 12 months are allowed, the total combined term of successive short-term plans cannot exceed 24 months.
-[See 24-A M.R.S. § 2849-B (8)].
+When the Trump administration issued new rules in 2018 to extend the allowable duration of short-term health insurance plans, the Maine Bureau of Insurance reminded consumers that the state had its own regulations pertaining to short-term plans: Although initial terms of up to 12 months were allowed, the total combined term of successive short-term plans could not exceed 24 months.

 - Short-term plans must terminate no later than December 31 of the year in which they’re issued.
 So the later in the year a plan is sold, the shorter its maximum duration will be.